tsilva/curriculum-vitae/README.md

 - **Client:** RIPE Productions (through Hive Solutions)
 - **Technologies:** Python, MongoDB, Appier, HTML, CSS, JavaScript, jQuery, UXF, Farfetch API

-MYSWEAR is an online store where the consumer can configure and purchase his own custom shoes from the SWEAR fashion brand.
+MYSWEAR is an online store where customers can design and purchase custom shoes from the SWEAR fashion brand.

-Website was developed according to pre-existing design specs.
-Developed core features and coordinated work of other developers (assigning tasks, reviewing pull requests and refactoring code before merging).
+The website was developed based on pre-existing design specifications.
+I developed core features and coordinated the work of other developers, including task assignment, reviewing pull requests, and refactoring code prior to merging.

 - [Gallery](https://photos.app.goo.gl/8gPa9phk2cwfVtH87)